mdsumner/ozmaps/cran-comments.md

 * This is a new release.

-* The installed size is 5.3Mb, this has been set by simplifying the three inbuilt Australian Bureau of Statistics layers (abs_ced, abs_lga, abs_ste) to 4% of their original size.
-I want the detail to be reasonable for any local government area in Australia and so I hope this installed size is acceptable.
-The package itself is under 3.5Mb.
+* The package itself is under 4Mb.
+The installed size is > 5.Mb.